 The manufacturing of medical devices requires dozens or hundreds of parts to be manufactured in concert and delivered to the final assembly line.
 To obtain the necessary components, they usually must settle for what the small local shops have the capabilities to manufacture or use online brokers of prototype components, like Xometry or Protolabs, but when it comes time for production, they often use different sources.

-Whether it’s medical imaging systems, dialysis machines, blood analyzers, cell counters, or another type of equipment, we tend to see some commonality when it comes to the manufacturing processes used to make medical devices in high volumes.
+Whether it’s medical imaging systems, dialysis machines, blood analyzers, cell counters, or other types of equipment, we tend to see some commonality when it comes to the manufacturing processes used to make medical devices in high volumes.

 1. Injection Molding of Plastic Parts

-The cost of plastic injection molding fairly cheap at a per part basis, but the up-front charges for molds can be very expensive.
-It is not uncommon for their price tag to be in the 6-figure range, so a large quantity of parts are needed to offset this tooling charge.
+The cost of plastic injection molding is fairly cheap on a per-part basis, but the up-front charges for molds can be awfully expensive.
+It is not uncommon for their price tag to be in the 6-figure range, so a large quantity of parts is needed to offset this tooling charge.
 This being said, injection molding is best suited for higher volume medical device manufacturing.
 For low volumes, 3D printing has come a long way and offers many medical OEMs a workaround for injection molded parts with low tooling costs and little or no minimum order quantities.